 The bluish haze that surrounds the soaring crags is the result of the eucalyptus oil produced from the many eucalyptus trees and, on a nice crisp sunny morning, visitors will also notice the wonderfully refreshing smell of eucalyptus in the air.

-A drive to Katoomba or Leura, the two largest towns along the Great Western Highway, takes a mere hour and a half, and affords expats the chance to explore their amazing bushwalking trails, ranging from the easy and family friendly to harder rock climbing routes.
+A drive to Katoomba, the largest town in the upper mountains, affords expats the chance to explore amazing bushwalking trails, ranging from the easy and family-friendly to more challenging rock climbing routes.

 More specifically, the Three Sisters and Scenic World are the most popular attractions in the Blue Mountains but be sure not to miss the Jenolan Caves, rich with both Aboriginal and local Australian history, and which are about another hour’s drive from Katoomba.

 Hunter Valley is a dream come true for any foodie looking to spend an indulgent weekend away from Sydney’s own culinary talents.
-It is the oldest wine region in Australia and is best known for superb Semillon, Chardonnay, Cabernet Sauvignon and Shiraz.
+It is one of Australia's oldest wine regions and is best known for superb Semillon, Chardonnay, Cabernet Sauvignon and Shiraz.
 Visitors can sip on the region's famous wines while taking in the view of the seemingly endless vineyards.

-If expats are interested in more than just the average two day weekend escape, they should consider taking the Grand Pacific Drive down the southern coast of NSW.
-The most scenic part of this drive is between Sydney and Wollongong.
-Plan to stop many times along the way, as the picturesque coastline will take one's breath away.
+If expats are interested in more than just the average two-day weekend escape, they should consider heading down to the southern coast of NSW.

 Down along the coast are many small Australian beach towns worth an overnight stay.
 The most popular and closest to Sydney is Kiama but just a little bit further on the beach is less crowded.
 Consider staying at Gerringong or even farther south.